Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attribute-filters.md

 We set some margin on the select element to space it out a little bit better.
 Then we convert the `ul` [into a grid](https://daily-dev-tips.com/posts/css-grid-container/) with four columns.
-And make the list items nicer, and a bit more spacious.
+And make the list items more excellent, and a bit more spacious.

 ## Vanilla JavaScript data-attribute filter